 - Note for them the location of important papers, documents, military record, (DD for 214), bank accounts and investment deeds, records and especially computer data-base passwords and account numbers.

-- Finally, write a note to your family of how they have been important to you…Save it for them in a separate place.
+- Finally, write a note to your family of how they have been important to you and save it for them in a separate place.

 Once pre-planned arrangements have been completed, your funeral home will offer to maintain a copy for safe keeping.